How Function Execution Works

 For member calls, the system retries until either it succeeds or no data remains in the system for the function to operate on.

-The client contacts a locator to obtain host and port identifiers for each server in the distributed system and issues calls to each server.
+The client contacts a locator to obtain host and port identifiers for each server in the cluster and issues calls to each server.
 As the instigator of the calls, the client also receives the call results.

-Peer-to-peer Distributed System shows the sequence of events for a data-independent function executed against members in a peer-to-peer distributed system.
+This figure shows the sequence of events for a data-independent function executed against members in a peer-to-peer cluster.

 You can think of